 At the Great River Road Visitor and Learning Center in Prescott, Wisconsin, you can see beautiful views of the river valleys and confluence from a 400-foot bluff.
 The paved trail to this overlook is just a few hundred feet from the visitor center.

 If you stop at the Great River Road Interpretive Center in Prescott, Wisconsin for a view of the confluence, head inside for exhibits about their prairie restoration work, migratory birds, local history and more.
 (Photo by Mary Rogers for FMR)

-It's just a short trip from Prescott back across the river to a whole network of FMR restoration sites, including Sand Coulee Scientific and Natural Area in Hastings, home to a rare dry prairie remnant.
+It's just a short trip from Prescott back across the river to a whole network of FMR restoration sites, including Hastings Sand Coulee Scientific and Natural Area, home to a rare dry prairie remnant.
 These sites are part of the Vermillion Creek watershed region.
 The Vermillion, another major tributary to the Mississippi, also has its confluence near Hastings.
 (You can join 1,000 Vermillion Stewards to help protect and restore this area.)